 Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure ulcers.
 How fast and how well your wound heals depends on many things.
 There is no special diet that will heal your wound, but a healthy meal plan can help your wound heal faster.
 Nutrients that are important for healing are protein, zinc, and vitamin C. Liquids are also important for wound healing.

 How do I follow a healthy meal plan?

 - Eat a variety of foods from each food group every day.
 Eat regular meals and snacks to help you get enough calories and nutrients.
 If you have trouble eating 3 meals each day, eat 5 to 6 small meals throughout the day instead.
 Include good sources of protein, zinc, and vitamin C each day.
-Drink plenty of liquids during and between meals, unless your caregiver has told you to limit liquids.
-Ask your caregiver or dietitian how much liquid to drink each day and which liquids are best for you.
+Drink plenty of liquids during and between meals, unless your healthcare provider has told you to limit liquids.
+Ask your healthcare provider or dietitian how much liquid to drink each day and which liquids are best for you.

 - Limit foods that are high in fat, sugar, and salt, such as doughnuts, cookies, fried foods, candy, and regular soda.
 These foods are low in nutrients that are important for healing.

 What foods are good sources of protein?

 Your dietitian will tell you how much protein and how many calories you need each day.
 The average amount of protein in foods is listed below in grams (g).
 To find the exact amount of protein in a food, read the food labels on packaged items.